-According to the American Pet Products Association, there are close to 90 million dogs owned in the United States.
+According to the American Pet Products Association, there are close to 90 million dogs in the United States.

 If you just got a puppy, then you're probably overwhelmed with joy and excitement over your new furry friend.
-But, you're also probably worried about one major issue: potty training your new pup.
+But, you're also probably worried about one major issue: Potty training your new pup.